Gearing up to Ascended

 You can use gw2crafts to find the cheapest or fastest way of leveling your crafting profession.

 Each crafting profession will be able to craft different item types, Artificing for magic-oriented weapons (eg: Staves, Scepters), Weaponsmith for melee weapons (eg: Swords, Maces), and Huntsman for ranged weapons and weapons thematically fitting hunting (eg: Rifles, Torches, Warhorns).
-As for armors, it’s rather simple correlation of weight classes, Tailoring for light armor, Leatherworking for medium, and Armorsmithing for heavy.
+As for armor, it’s a rather simple correlation of weight classes, Tailoring for light armor, Leatherworking for medium, and Armorsmithing for heavy.

 Note: If you already have the materials for those time-gated items and you levelled your crafting to 500, it’s good practice to craft those items daily, as multiple achievements and legendary items will require those later in the game.

 Due to the time-gated and costly nature of crafting ascended items, we recommend avoiding crafting ascended items armor unless you wish to start doing t4 fractals, are missing 1-2 pieces, and have run out of other viable options.